Battle of Jaji: Battle

-On May 25, a Soviet warplane flying above bin Laden's training camp was targeted by a separate group of Afghan fighters.
+On 25 May, a Soviet warplane flying above bin Laden's training camp was targeted by a separate group of Afghan fighters.
 The plane was hit and shattered into fragments, ultimately crashing close to bin Laden's camp.
-This was seen as a key moment in the battle by bin Laden and his Arab fighters, particularly due to its occurrence on the twenty-seventh day of Ramadan.
+This was seen as a key moment in the battle by bin Laden and his Arab fighters, particularly due to its occurrence on the 27th day of Ramadan.
 This day is regarded as highly sacred in the Muslim calendar, believed to be a day when destinies are determined and the gates of heaven are opened.
 Bin Laden and his men did not see it as a coincidence that the Soviet plane had been shot down on this particular day.

 Amidst the relentless Soviet bombardments, bin Laden grew concerned that his men couldn't hold out much longer if they remained.
 As a result, he made the decision to abandon the al-Masada compound.
 When one of his men objected, bin Laden responded by pulling at the dissenter's beard while yelling and scolding.
-Bin Laden later justified this action by claiming that he believed the dissenter to be "possessed."
+Bin Laden later justified this by claiming the dissenter was "possessed."

 To prevent the Soviets from seizing anything from the camp, the Arabs deliberately destroyed large parts of it.
 They rolled their cannons into the ravines and buried their automatic weapons.
 As a final measure, one of the men threw a grenade into the pantry.

-Bin Laden and his men headed to the camp of the Afghan Mujahideen commander, Abdul Rasul Sayyaf.
+Bin Laden and his men headed to the camp of the Afghan mujahideen commander, Abdul Sayyaf.
 Sayyaf was furious upon learning about the abandonment of the al-Masada compound.
 Although he had previously been dismissive of the idea of establishing a permanent base in the area, he changed his stance after recognizing its fortification and strategic value.
 Sayyaf swiftly countermanded bin Laden's order, instructing the Arabs to return and providing some of his own Afghan warriors to assist them.

 Embarrassed and fatigued, the Arab fighters returned to the al-Masada compound in groups of five or ten.
 By dawn, a force consisting of 20 Arabs and 30 Afghans had returned to the camp.
 Despite being the end of Ramadan, the fighters had practically nothing to eat since the kitchen had been destroyed.
 Bin Laden eventually arrived accompanied by a group of 10 more Arab fighters.

-On May 29, in what is also referred to as the "Battle of 1 Shawwal," a group of around 25 Arab fighters fought off a much larger group of Soviet commandos.
+On 29 May, in what is also referred to as the "Battle of 1 Shawwal," a group of around 25 Arab fighters fought off a much larger group of Soviet commandos.
 Soviet commandos entered the Masada compound but were repelled by the Arabs and a handful of Afghan supporters.
-In the heat of the battle, there were only nine Mujahideen defenders left alive inside the compound, but the Soviets did not realize this weakness and failed to take advantage of the situation before reinforcements arrived.
+In the heat of the battle, there were only nine mujahideen defenders left alive inside the compound, but the Soviets did not realize this weakness and failed to take advantage of the situation before reinforcements arrived.